 Yep, you can use party streamers from the dollar store to make these delicate flowers with the help of these nifty fringe scissors from Martha Stewart Crafts.

 My flowering branches are blooming in orange, green, and pink.
-One thing nice about making them yourself is you can invent flowers and color combinations that you wouldn't necessarily find in nature!
-I've finished them off in a Spring "grass" vase, using a Martha Stewart stencil.
+One thing nice about making them yourself is you can invent flowers and color combinations that you wouldn’t necessarily find in nature!
+I’ve finished them off in a Spring “grass” vase, using a Martha Stewart stencil.
 I love how the branches look like they are sprouting out of the green grass!
 Here’s what you’ll need to make your own set of branches and Spring vase:

-Supplies for Flowering Branches
+Supplies for DIY Spring Flowering Branches

 - Branches (grab them from your yard!)